dynamicanupam/dynamicanupam.github.io/index.md

 ---
 ### Lending Club Case Study using Exploratory Data Analysis

-This case study is to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
-The finance company can utilise this knowledge for its portfolio and risk assessment.
-In this case study, I used Exploratory Data Analysis to understand how consumer attributes and loan attributes influence the tendency of default.
+This case study aims to explore the key factors (or driver variables) influencing loan default, specifically identifying variables that strongly indicate default.
+The finance company can apply this insight to enhance its portfolio and risk assessment.
+The project employs techniques such as Exploratory Data Analysis, distribution plotting, visualization, and Hypothesis Testing to analyze the impact of consumer and loan attributes on default tendencies.
+The goal is to validate statistical evidence, leveraging information for informed decision-making.

 > Python packages used Numpy, Pandas, Matplotlib and Seaborn

+<span style="color: blue;">#Python, #EDA, #DataVisualization, #StatisticalInference, #HypothesisTesting</span>

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/dynamicanupam/Lending-Club-Case-Study)